petertwigg/petertwigg.github.io/index.md

 Classes commencing March 2024.
 Enrolments now being received.
 Email your interest in joining our one year course (weekly classes) to info@petertwigg.com

-For more details refer here to our [School of Knowing](schoolofknowing) page.
+For more details refer here to my [School of Knowing](school-of-knowing) page.

 <blockquote class="photo">
 	<img src="/images/peter-twigg-photo.jpg" width="200">